glae/blog/index.md

 During my computer science degree, I had to write another thesis.
 I was used to use Word or OpenOffice for this kind of stuff, but a classmate introduced me to this weird-case-titled-document-system called [LaTeX](https://en.wikipedia.org/wiki/LaTeX) (pronunciation is under debate as in GIF or [MySQL](https://dev.mysql.com/doc/refman/5.7/en/what-is-mysql.html)).

 I immediately felt in love with it...
-Well, until I had to include figures and tables in my document, here is a sample content:
+Well, until I had to include figures and tables in my document.
+Here is a sample content:
 ```latex
 \chapter{Schedulability}